paul999/ajax-shoutbox-ext/README.md

 After that enable it in ACP -> Customise -> Extensions and enable the ajax shoutbox extension.

+If you want to use the Push functionality, please make sure to run composer.phar install prior to using it.

 # Translations
 Only complete translations of the extension will be accepted.
 Please submit your translation as pull request in github.
 Make sure to use a proper commit message and PR name.